robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

 Private user keywords
 ---------------------

-You can tag User Keywords as private to indicate that they should only be used in the file where they are created.
+User keywords can be tagged__ with a special `robot:private` tag to indicate that they should only be used in the file where they are created:

-To achieve this, tag them as `robot:private`.

 .. sourcecode:: robotframework